juxt/astro-website/src/pages/careers/senior-java-engineer.md

 The ideal candidate to join this project is someone who enjoys solving complex problems, someone who is curious and happy to take time researching new technologies or solutions.
-We are ideally looking for an experienced JVM software engineer who can bring kotlin or java expertise to the project.
+We are ideally looking for an experienced Java software engineer who can bring Java expertise to the project.
 You will be someone who thinks about the bigger picture whilst not shying away from rolling your sleeves up with investigative work.
 As this is a mission critical project, there is a strong focus on delivery within this team, so a delivery-focused mindset is essential.

 Absolutely NO banking experience is needed, so this is an excellent opportunity for someone looking to break into investment banking and gain in-depth markets and trade data